ellie-long/Zoom-Control-Panel/README.md

  * Printing button icons
  * Programming Arduino to use as an HID

+# Parts List
+ In order to build this project, you will need:
+ * Access to a 3D printer
+ * 12 rectangular LA128A push buttons rated at 12V.
+(If you find 5V ones, even better, though the 12V ones work just fine.)
+ ** test

 # 3D Printed Case
  There are two files that need to be 3D printed to create the case.
 They are found in 3D Print/To Print, which contains these \*.stl files for the button panel and the main body.
  These files have been designed to not require supports when printing, though you may want to use a brim.
 I printed it on a Prusa Mk3S+ using PETG with 0.20mm layer heights.